 If you suspect that a person has been exposed to anthrax, seek medical advice and contact a Queensland public health unit.

 Control of anthrax in domestic livestock is important for preventing its spread to people, animals and land.
-Control measures are to restrict movements of animals and animal products, and to vaccinate all animals at risk of exposure to infection.
+Control measures are to restrict movements of potentially infected animals and animal products, and to vaccinate all animals at risk of exposure to infection.
 Biosecurity Queensland will provide advice on measures, that are consistent with the national guidelines, that can be taken to control the disease.
-Carcasses will be disposed of by deep burial or burning to minimise long-term soil contamination.
+Carcasses must be disposed of by deep burial or by burning to ash, to minimise long-term soil contamination.

 In rare cases, valuable individual animals can be treated with large doses of antibiotic.
 Treatment must be started quickly.
 It is more effective in pigs, dogs, and humans than in ruminants.
 Treatment with antibiotics will render vaccination ineffective, as the vaccine is live and will be killed by antibiotics.
 Early treatment with antibiotics for people infected with anthrax can prevent severe disease.